ChrisBuilds/terminaltexteffects/docs/appguide.md

 Custom effect modules are discovered from `${XDG_CONFIG_HOME}/terminaltexteffects/effects`, or `~/.config/terminaltexteffects/effects` when `XDG_CONFIG_HOME` is not set.
 Any `.py` file in that directory that provides `get_effect_resources()` can register an effect command alongside the built-in effects.
+If a custom effect cannot be imported or registered, TTE prints a warning to standard error, skips that file, and keeps the built-in effects and other valid custom effects available.

 The example below will pass the output of the `ls` command to TTE with the following options: